lbke/ssr-theory/readme.md

 Intuitively, if a website has 2 modes, light and dark, build-time rendering works.
 10 articles on a blog, that works.
 But if an application wants to prerender one page per atom in the universe, it'll be in trouble.

-Let's try to figure when build-time rendering is possible or not more formally.
-Since build-time rendering is precomputing some renders for a set of requests, let's define the "build-eligibility" in terms of ensemble of possible requests instead.
+Let's try to figure when build-time rendering is possible for a set of requests or not more formally.
+Since build-time rendering is precomputing some renders for a set of requests, let's define the "build-eligibility" in terms of ensemble of possible requests.

 To be eligible for build-time rendering, our set of requests must have following properties:

 - It's a subset of the set of all possible requests (the requests are valids and make sense, like URL are correct URLs etc.)
 - It must be a finite set, otherwise build time would be infinite
 - Values should be known at build time and stay constant afterward

 ### Formally